What is a practical futurist and why do you need one?

 Now I’m not for a moment saying that futurists are not practical, far from it.
 Many futurists around the world look far ahead to try and discern what might happen down the track in terms of technology, business models and also society.

 Futurists of note include HG Wells, Arthur C. Clarke (mentioned on the video above) and George Orwell, all who looked at what life might look like in many years to come – some with blinding accuracy.

 While there are many contemporary futurists, and many of them are my peers, those that look too far ahead may provide a reduced impact in a corporate environment where you need to grasp what is happening next week, next month or next quarter.

 What I have seen happen in the past is that many companies employ a futurist to kick off their annual sales-event or strategy retreat, and they can be great catalysts for a discussion about change.
 I’ve been in those audiences and often afterwards when people are talking about the keynote they say look that was interesting, but how does that help us with our business strategy for the rest of the year?

 This is where a Practical Futurist comes in – someone who can give you easy to consume and implement advice for what do do next.

 I recall when speaking to a well-known bank, I looked at the near-term things that the digital team could do, and provided them with some practical and actionable insights.
 To my delight, directly after my talk, one of the senior managers present took up one of my suggestions and mentioned that the bank would be in a position to introduce the concept I outlined in under 12 months.

-If you’re still not convinced that a practical futurist could add value to your own thinking, have a look at this 90 second clip where I was interviewed by Jonathan Ross who has established a London-based group solely dedicated to better understanding digital transformation.
+If you’re still not convinced that a practical futurist could add value to your own thinking, have a look at some of my recent presentations on the video page.